zuozhenggh/learning-library/developer-library/microservices-serverless-workshop/configure-devcs-project-oke/configure-devcs-project-oke.md

   ![](./images/image141.png " ")

-6. Now it is time to manually launch the build process….but before we have to do a couple of things:
+6. Now it is time to manually launch the build process, but before we have to do a couple of things:

     - Create the application for the Fn function in OCI
-    - Create a policy so that the Fn fuction Managed Service(FaaS) can manage all the resources in the tenancy
+    - Create a policy so that the Fn function Managed Service(FaaS) can manage all the resources in the tenancy

 7. Let’s start creating the application for the Fn function in OCI.
-Go back to OCI Dashboard console and go to: Developer Services -\> Functions:
+Go back to OCI Dashboard console and go to: **Developer Services \> Functions**:

   ![](./images/image142.png " ")